DevelAngel/swayr/README.md

 markup](https://docs.gtk.org/Pango/pango_markup.html) which makes it possible to style the text using HTML and CSS.
 The following formats are supported right now.
-* `workspace_format` defines how workspaces are displayed, `container_format`
-  defines how non-workspace containers are displayed, and `window_format` defines how application windows are displayed.
+* `output_format` defines how outputs (monitors) are displayed in the menu program, `workspace_format` defines how workspaces are displayed, `container_format` defines how non-workspace containers are displayed, and `window_format` defines how application windows are displayed.
 * In these formats, the following placeholders can be used:
-  * `{name}` gets replaced by the workspace number, or name or a window's title.
+  * `{name}` gets replaced by the output name, the workspace number or name or a window's title.
 The placeholder `{title}` is an obsolete synonym which will be removed in a later version.
   * `{layout}` shows the workspace or container's layout.
   * `{id}` gets replaced by the sway-internal con id.
   * `{indent}` gets replaced with N times the new `format.indent` value where N